 If you are struggling to get a full 8 hours of sleep, start with small steps.
 I wrote an article highlighting the 4 most common steps that Shift workers ignore.
 These 4 common steps have everything to do with healthy sleep in general.
 If you have struggled with getting to sleep and you want quick results, it may benefit you to work with a sleep consultant.
 If you need that extra push to stay on task, then you may want to hire a coach.
 Luckily, I am both!

 Just imagine waking up refreshed, energized, and being able to ignore that cup of coffee first thing in the morning.
 Imagine sticking to work out routines and being able to avoid certain foods more easily.
 It sounds make-belief, right?
 It’s a proven science.
 These are the results that I see from successful clients that have benefited from just a 1 month program with me.
 This is the most effective way to start your health and fitness journey.
 It’s time to get more sleep.

-Zeke Medina is a certified Solve your Sleep Consultant that works with teenagers and adults struggling with insomnia and other sleep issues that interrupt sleep.
+Zeke Medina is a Certified Adult Sleep Consultant that works with teenagers and adults struggling with insomnia and other sleep issues that interrupt sleep.
 Zeke has over 10 years of experience in the medical field helping individuals with chronic health issues and preventable health issues like insomnia.

 1. Bjorness T, Greene R. Adenosine and sleep.
 Current Neuropharmacology vol. 7,3 (2009): 238-45.
 Doi: 10.2174/157015909789152182 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2769007/